Juniper/junos-terraform/README.md

 ### 1. Generates a `config.toml` File

 *If you've never seen a TOML file before, don't worry!
 It's just a structured file containing configuration that can be parsed by a program, in this case the two main compiled programs that form JTAF.
-TOML stands for Tom's Obvious Minimal Langage.*
+TOML stands for Tom's Obvious Minimal Language.*

 Creates a config file in the home directory.
 Don't worry about the xPath or fileType keys.
 They'll be explained shortly.
 You can find this file `config.toml` in the home directory (/junos-terraform)